Refuge89/DataBase/README.md

-# DataBase
+# DataBase Only for 3.3.5
-It is Database for ReinsCoreWotlk
+It is Database ReinsCoreWotlk